khalilelghoul01/khalilelghoul01/README.md

 - 👋 Hi, I’m @khalilelghoul01
 - 👀 I’m interested in web development, video games development and other stuff
 - 🌱 I’m currently learning Rust, NextJS
-- 💞️ I’m looking to collaborate on many open source projects
+- 💞️ I’m looking for an internship
 - 📫 How to reach me on instagram: keg195

 <!---